Cometslegacy/travlr/README.md

 ## Frontend Development

-The Travlr project uses Express HTML, JavaScript, and an Angular Single Page Application (SPA).
+Travlr uses Express HTML, JavaScript, and an Angular Single Page Application (SPA).

 Express HTML works by having the server send complete HTML pages to the browser.
 This works well for simpler websites because the server handles creating the pages.
 However, the downside is that every time the user navigates, the browser may need to reload a new page.